OWASP/RiskAssessmentFramework/readme.md

+## OWASP Risk Rating Management Project
-OWASP Risk Rating Management Project is a tool projects aim to educate user who want to assessment more than one or many web application using risk rating mathodologies.
+OWASP Risk Rating Management Project is a tool projects aim to educate user who want to assessment more than one or many web application using owasp risk rating mathodologies.

+## Installation Guide
+1. Clone or download reporsitory from: https://github.com/mohammadfebrir/owasp-riskrating.git
+2. Save on your local htdocs (xampp/wampp) or /var/www/html/ (lammp)
+3. Install composer requirement
+4. Run in command: php artisan serve

 ## Laravel PHP Framework